Lehigh Canal: Collapse

 In 1862, the canal collapsed when a wet spring repeatedly overfilled embankment dam reservoirs until the dam above White Haven failed, triggering a cascade of failing dams in a flood on June 4.
-Between 100 or 200 people died in the villages and canal works below.
+Between 100 and 200 people died in the villages and canal works below.
 The Pennsylvania legislature forbade the rebuilding of the upper canal.
 The canal was used for transportation until the 1940s, about a decade after similar canals ceased operations, and it was North America's last fully functioning towpath canal.
 In 1962, most of the canal was sold to private and public organizations for recreational use.

 Modern history

 Several segments of the canal were listed on the National Register of Historic Places in 1979, including "Lehigh Canal", "Carbon County Section of the Lehigh Canal" (#79002179), "Lehigh Canal: Eastern Section Glendon and Abbott Street Industrial Sites" (#78002437) and "Lehigh Canal; Allentown to Hopeville Section" (#79002307).
 For the Carbon County section, also known as "Upper Canal Lock #1 to Lower Canal Dam #3", the listing included 30 contributing structures.

 The eastern section (now preserved as a recreational-boating area) runs along the Lehigh River from Hopeville to the confluence of the Lehigh and Delaware Rivers in Easton and includes the Chain Bridge, which was NRHP-listed in 1974.
 The eastern-section listing is for a 260 acre area with three contributing buildings, seven contributing sites and 11 contributing structures.
 The Allentown-to-Hopeville section is a 53.9 acre area which includes Greek Revival and Federal architecture in its contributing building and 13 contributing structures.